TomHarrop/ird-5acc-paper/ms/manuscript.md

 - Tertiary Branch Numbers,
 - Spikelet Numbers.

-The resulting datasets stores measurements of those traits for each of 1140 plants.
+The resulting datasets records those traits for each of 1140 plants.

-We treat the spikelet number as the outcome of domestication and any other spikelet trait as the phenotypic solution that the plant has adopted to support that many spikelets.
-We treat the spikelet number as input because this is the phenotypic trait that has been selected by farmers, since it easily translates in yield output.
+We treat the spikelet number as the outcome of domestication and any other panicle trait as the phenotypic solution that the plant has adopted to support that many spikelets.
+We treat the spikelet number as input because this is the trait that has been selected by farmers, since it easily translates in yield output.
 It's unlikely that any other trait have been actively selected by farmers.
-Thus those traits represent the structural solution that plants use to produce more spikelets.
+Thus we treat any other trait as the structural solution that plants use to produce more spikelets.

+Since it is well too obvious that spikelet number is different in domesticated species, we have explored exclusively the other phenotypic traits for diverse domesticated patterns.

-We have searched for recurrent patterns of phenotypic traits with Principal Component Analysis.
-This exploratory method collects 50% of traits variability in first principal component.
-This component splits wild and domesticated species, suggesting that African and Asian rice adopted similar phenotypic solutions to increase spikelet number.
+We have searched for recurrent patterns of phenotypic traits with Principal Component (PC) Analysis.
+This exploratory method collects 50% of traits variability in first PC.
+This PC splits wild and domesticated species, suggesting that African and Asian rice adopted similar phenotypic solutions to increase spikelet number.

-The first principal component also sp
+The first PC also splits those traits that are expected to increase with spikelet number from those that are expected to decrease with spikelet number; indicating that all panicle traits are adapted to increase productivity.
+Indeed PbN, SbN, RL, PbL SbL PanL and TbN, all increase with spikelet number, and PbIntl and SbIntL decrease with Spikelet number.
+The trait that correlates the most with Spikelet number and that seems to account for most of the adaptation is Secondary Branch number.

+## Branches produce the same number of spikelets, but the number and identity of branches changes.

+The PC analysis shows that one variable is enough to explain most of trait variability of rice panicles.
+This variable is mostly approximated by Secondary Branch Number, that alone explains most of the variation of spikelet number across species.
+Though we show that another variable is needed to explain spikelet number, especially in wild rice; this variable is primary branch number.
+Indeed, a model that assigns 7 spikelets for each primary branch and 4 spikelets for each secondary branch accurately predicts spikelet number in most species.

+Secondary branch alone does not accurately predicts spikelet number in all species, because wild species rely much more on primary branches.
+Unfortunately spikelet number is not comparable between wild and domesticated species, with the wild species producing around 0-100 spikelet per plant and the domesticated species producing 100-400 spikelets per plants.
+Adding primary branch number to the model achieves acceptable predictive power also for low producing wild species.

+This shows that control of two processes, primary and secondary branching determination, can be responsible for reshaping the spikelet structure in order to fit more spikelets on it.
+And that Production of Spikelet per branch remains remarkably constant across all rice species

+Assuming that primary branching and secondary branching are two separate mechanism, a natural question regards what genes determines the one and the other

 Phenotyping of the 20 accessions in the 4/5 species : PCA and correlation analysis [fig-PCA diversity: Panicle traits architecturehcitectire](../fig/Test FigPCA.pdf)